Moses Raine

 Moses Raine (born 7 August 1984) is an English playwright and screenwriter.
-He was born in Oxford and is the son of the poet and critic Craig Raine and Ann Pasternak Slater; he is also a grand nephew of the Russian novelist Boris Pasternak.
+He was born in Oxford and is the son of the poet and critic Craig Raine and Ann Pasternak Slater; he is also the grandnephew of the Russian novelist Boris Pasternak.

-He attended the Dragon School and St. Edward's School, in Oxford.
+He attended the Dragon School and St. Edward's School in Oxford.

 Life and career

-In 2004 he was shortlisted for the Verity Bargate Award for his collection of short plays, The Survival Handbook.
-His next play, Shrieks of Laughter, was commissioned as part of Soho Theatre's Writers' Attachment Programme, and premiered at the Soho Theatre in 2006.
-In The Observer (21 May 2006) Susannah Clapp wrote, of both:
+In 2004, he was shortlisted for the Verity Bargate Award for his collection of short plays, The Survival Handbook.
+His next play, Shrieks of Laughter, was commissioned as part of Soho Theatre's Writers' Attachment Programme and premiered at the Soho Theatre in 2006.
+In The Observer, Susannah Clapp wrote, of both:

 "Moses Raine wasn't born when Cheek by Jowl was founded, but he's already written a spellbinding clutch of plays: they are like no one else's."

 In May 2014 Raine's Donkey Heart premiered at the Old Red Lion Theater, Islington.

-This ‘big-hearted new work’ was praised by David Benedict in Variety (19 May 2014) as ‘consistently surprising … highly entertaining … The energy and warmth of this unexpected winner deserve far wider attention and exposure.’
+This work was praised by David Benedict in Variety (19 May 2014) as "consistently surprising ... highly entertaining ...
+The energy and warmth of this unexpected winner deserve far wider attention and exposure."